-What is the point of a Will if your wishes aren’t carried out?
-In Australia a person has the right to leave their property to whoever they name in their Will.
+If your wishes aren’t carried out?
+In Australia, a person has the right to leave their property to whoever they name in their Will.

 However, there are also laws in place that allow a person to challenge the Will of a deceased on the basis, that they were an eligible person to challenge the Will and that the deceased did not make adequate provision for their proper care, education and maintenance in life.

 In New South Wales